CPG vs FMCG: How Consumer Goods Giants Are Adapting to Market Trends

 Marketing Focus | Brand loyalty, quality | Convenience, availability |

-Similarities Between CPG and FMCG
+Similarities between CPG and FMCG

 Despite the differences, CPG vs FMCG industries share many operational strategies and challenges: